c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 UML package diagram.</div>

 As noted in the diagram, the bulk of the functionality sits in `core` and is not meant to have any dependencies on third-party libraries.
+In fact, if we need functionality from a third-party library (mail, logging, etc.), we define what we need abstractly in `core` through service provider interfaces and then put the actual implementation in `providers`---exactly the same deal as for `core.msg` and `providers.q`.
 This way we can change the underlying frameworks we use without having to rewrite the whole app from scratch.
 For example, using a Web server other than Undertow requires just a few configuration tweaks---picture rubbing off Undertow from the diagram and follow the arrows to see what would be affected.
 Ditching HornetQ would take slightly more work as some of the code in `q` would need to change.
 Moving away from Spring?
 A bit more involved, but still doable.

 There are a few more packages shown in the diagram that we haven't touched on yet, but looking at them is not essential to get the hang of the code base.
 Anyway, let's just mention what they're there for.
-In `core`, you'll find `types`, which is where we keep the shared data types we use to shuttle data across app components; `convert` and `io` contain, respectively, some util classes to deal with JSON serialisation and file-system tasks.
+In `core`, you'll find `types`, which is where we keep the shared data types we use to shuttle data across app components; `convert` and `io` contain, respectively, some util classes to deal with data format transformation (serialisation, string to typed value, etc.) and file-system tasks.
 Finally, if you're wondering how the Web app starts or how we generate config files, then you should look at the launchers in `run`.